EMBRYOPSIDA Pirani & Prado

-Reyes et al. (2014) found that presence or Proteaceae in hotspots of Mediterranean vegetation (for the age of such vegetation, see He et al. 2016b and references).
+Reyes et al. (2014) found that Proteaceae had diversified in hotspots of Mediterranean vegetation (for the age of such vegetation, see He et al. 2016b and references).
 Floral monosymmetry seems to have led to both enhanced speciation and extinction, so overall no change (Reyes et al. 2014).
-Sauquet et al. (2009b, q.v. for much more detail) compare diversification in the Cape and S.W.
+Sauquet et al. (2009b, q.v. for much more detail, note topology) compare diversification in the Cape and S.W.
 Australian hotspots, and find that although more clades are to be found in the latter area, not all of them diversified much.
 Fires may have spurred diversification, as in Banksia, where flower retention on inflorescences and leaf retention on plants may increase the intensity of fires, even if exactly how this might benefit a species is not entirely clear (He et al. 2011; see also Bond & Midgley 1995).
 Midgley and Bond (2011: p.
 6) suggested that "ancient fire is uniquely Australian", and fire-dominated eucalypt vegetation had begun to develop in Australia in the earliest Caenozoic, a little before Banksia diversified (Crisp et al. 2011), but heath vegetation with numerous Proteaceae and Banksia (but no Myrtaceae) and evidence of fires from Central Australia has been dated to around 89-65.5 m.y.a.
 (Lamont & He 2012; Carpenter et al. 2015; see also below).
 Indeed, Lamont et al. (2018b) suggested that fire-stimulated germination originated in the Proteoideae ca 81 Ma, the family becoming (sic) fire-prone 15 Ma before that (Lamont et al. 2018b).